 - Continued access to potable water, breathable air, secure food sources, and an unsullied natural environment is more valuable than the extraction of nonrenewable resources;

-- Financial gain by a few individuals and businesses is not an acceptable trade-off for negatively affecting, contaminating, or degrading our health, environment, homes, or quality of life;
+- Financial gain by a few individuals and businesses is not an acceptable trade-off for negatively affecting, contaminating, or degrading our health, environment, homes, food supply, small businesses, or quality of life;

 - The human inhabitants of an environment are ethically responsible for the well-being of all other living creatures in that environment;